CesarPiresSevero/tinynoise/readme.md

 ### Features

 * Computationally and memory efficient algorithm
+* No math library needed
-* Gaussian and non-Gaussian noise
+* Gaussian and non-Gaussian noise options
-* White, brown or pink noise can be configured
+* White, brown or pink noise available
-* Unit tested using Cmocka
+* Unit-tested using Cmocka